StevenMaude/bbc-radio-tracklisting-downloader/README.md

 `Title`
 `Record label`
 `***`

+This is used to try to tag an audio file in `<directory>` and with a filename **prefix** `<filename prefix>`, that is the name of the file without e.g. the .MP3 extension.
+First, it tries to tag an M4A file, then an MP3.
+If it fails to find (or write to) an appropriate audio file, it falls back to creating a text file.
 ***
 ### get_iplayer usage
 If downloading a radio programme with [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html), adding an argument of the form `--command "/home/get_iplayer/bbc_tracklist.py <pid> <dir> <fileprefix>"` should result in a text file containing the tracklisting in the same directory as your downloaded audio file.
 (Change `/home/get_iplayer` to point to wherever the script is located.)